Nordstrom/bigdata-profiler/guide.md

 ### Whats expected from the end user ?

 End user is expected to pass in the following information:
+All the information needs to be translated to language specific variables.

+We will be moving this section to being a YAML configuration that can be externally managed in the near future.

 ```bash
 "dataFormat":"dataformat"